SerRichard/proteus/README.md

 # Proteus

-Proteus is a tool for transpiling the Common Workflow Language into the Argo Workflow yaml structure.
+Proteus is a tool for transpiling resources from the Common Workflow Language into resources types compatible with Argo Workflows.

+The input and output of Proteus is only files.
+The output file should represent a valid Argo Workflow resource, which can then be parsed directly into Argo Workflows.

 ![alt text](cwl2argo.png)